 Including Works in Progress

-Parallel Public Experimental Art in Late East Germany, single-authored book-length manuscript, Under contract with the MIT Press, anticipated Spring 2022.
+Parallel Public: Experimental Art in Late East Germany (MIT Press 2022).
 For more information on this text, please visit the Book Project page linked here.

 REFEREED JOURNAL ARTICLES

 "Being the Woman They Wanted Her to Be: Cornelia Schleime Performs Her Stasi File," Third Text 169, vol. 35, no. 2 (March 2021): 227-247.
 Awarded the Historians of German, Scandinavian and Central European Art's 2021 Emerging Scholars Publication Prize.

 "Bringing the War Home to the United States and East Germany: In the Year of the Pig and Pilots in Pajamas," Cinema Journal, vol. 56, no. 4, (Summer 2017), 26-50.

 "La femme de leurs rêves: Cornelia Schleime et les archives de la Stasi" (Being the Woman They Wanted Her to Be: Cornelia Schleime Performs Her Stasi File), Gradhiva, no. 24 (December 2016): 21-49.
 Published in French translation.
 (Link to article)

 "Excess, Distortion, and Archival Value: Exhibiting the East German Everyday at the Wende Museum."
 Imperfect Recall: Re-collecting the GDR.
 Ed.
 Cecilia Novero.
 Otago German Studies.
 Vol 30.
 (Dunedin: University of Otago, 2020), 199-240.
 (Link to article)